syncfusion-content/winui-docs/winui/Pyramid-Chart/Data-label.md

 ## Label format

-The [Format]() property can be used to format the data labels.
+The [Format]() property is used to format the data labels.
 The following code example demonstrates the how to format data labels with three decimal digits.

 {% tabs %}